v2b1n/adi_to_qrz/README.md

 ```
 where *STATION_CALLSIGN* or *OPERATOR* **must** contain YOUR callsign

+In most cases the server responses with a more or less self-explanatory message like

+> Server response was:"QRZ Internal Error: Unable to add QSO to database. add_qso: outside date range"

+which are pretty self-explanatory.
+E.g "add_qso: outside date range" means that the the QSO does not "fit" into logbook's date-range (which is specified when creating the logbook)

-## "Things does not work as expected!
+## "Things still does not work as expected!"

+Please run the program with the "--debug" flag.
+In most cases the error message shows clearly what the actual problem is - either a broken log-file, or weird formatted entries/fields & you can possibly fix is on your own.

+## "Can't figure out what the error is!
 Please help!"

-Please open an issue at https://gitlab.com/v2b1n/adi_to_qrz/issues/new and describe the problem.
-Also attaching the adi-logfile and the program-logfile, or their relevant parts, will help.
+If you still cannot handle the problems or the run of the program show  some python code errors - feel free to open an issue at https://gitlab.com/v2b1n/adi_to_qrz/issues/new, describe the problem and
+provide
+* the adi-logfile that makes troubles
+* the log from the "--debug" program run
+* output of ```python -V```
+* the info which adi_to_qrz.py program version you are using

 # Links